Christopher’s drug problem spirals out of control.

 I love The Wire and I would have been thrilled to watch Simon add a new slice of Baltimore into his ever-expanding televisual kaleidoscope for another 10 seasons.
 But ultimately I feel that Simon’s show is more about institutions than it is about individuals, whereas Chase’s show is more about individuals than it is about anything else.
 And that’s the primary reason why I personally rank The Sopranos higher.

 There might be a few other shows that are legitimate GOAT contenders, but I’m not going to get into it here because I think I’ve already gone too far beyond the usual scope of my write-ups.
 I do feel obliged, however, to mention The Singing Detective which is arguably the most astonishingly genius thing ever made for television.
 The six-part British miniseries, written by Dennis Potter, first appeared on BBC1 in 1986 and later made its way to PBS and cable networks in America.
-I’ve never seen a TV series that minute-for-minute, pound-for-pound, is as powerful as The Singing Detective.
+I’ve never seen a TV series that is, minute-for-minute and pound-for-pound, as powerful as The Singing Detective.
 But at only seven hours long, it simply can’t last 12 rounds in the ring against The Sopranos which maintains a high level of excellence over its full 86-hour running time.